A universal finite type invariant of knots in homology 3-spheres: Introduction

 We consider finite type invariants of $\Q\SK$--pairs with respect to a surgery move called null LP--surgery.
 It turns out that the classes of $\Q\SK$--pairs up to null LP--surgeries are classified by their Blanchfield modules, namely their Alexander modules equipped with the Blanchfield form \cite{M3}.
 Hence we fix a Blanchfield module $(\Al,\bl)$ and we work with $\Q\SK$--pairs whose Blanchfield module is isomorphic to $(\Al,\bl)$.
-We denote $\G(\Al,\bl)$ the associated graded space.
+We denote by $\G(\Al,\bl)$ the graded space associated to the finite type theory for null LP--surgery on those $\Q\SK$--pairs (see the end of Section \ref{subsecsurgeries} for a precise definition).
 In \cite{M7}, a graded space of diagrams $\A^\aug(\Al,\bl)$ was constructed, together with a canonical onto map $\varphi:\A^\aug(\Al,\bl)\twoheadrightarrow\G(\Al,\bl)$.
 The superscript ``aug'' refers to diagrams that are ``augmented'' with isolated vertices, as detailed in the next section.

 The Kricker invariant $Z^\Kri$ and the Lescop invariant $Z^\Les$ are valued in a graded space of diagram $\A(\delta)$ which depends on the annihilator $\delta$ of the Alexander module $\Al$.
 They can be written as series of finite type invariants and they induce maps on $\G(\Al,\bl)$ \cite{Les3,M6}.
 These invariants can be completed into an invariant with values in an ``augmented'' diagram space $\A^\aug(\delta)$.
 The composition with the map $\varphi$ is in both cases the same map $\psi:\A^\aug(\Al,\bl)\to\A^\aug(\delta)$.
 However, we proved in \cite{AM} that the map $\psi$ is not injective in general.
-The main goal of this article is to refine the Kricker invariant into an invariant $\tZ$ with values in $\A(\Al,\bl)$ whose augmented version provides the inverse of the map $\varphi$.
-This will show that the graded space $\G(\Al,\bl)$ is naturally isomorphic to $\A^\aug(\Al,\bl)$ and that our invariant is a universal finite type invariant for $\Q\SK$--pairs with respect to null LP--surgeries.
+The main goal of this article is to refine the Kricker invariant into an invariant $\tZ$ with values in $\A(\Al,\bl)$, so that its augmented version provides the inverse of the map $\varphi$.
+This will show that the graded space $\G(\Al,\bl)$ is naturally isomorphic to $\A^\aug(\Al,\bl)$.
+Hence, as it realizes the isomorphism, our invariant is a universal finite type invariant for $\Q\SK$--pairs with respect to null LP--surgeries, meaning that all finite type invariants can be recovered from it.

 \begin{theorem}[Theorem~\ref{thtZauguniv}] There is an invariant $\tZ^\aug$ of $\Q\SK$--pairs which induces the inverse of the map $\varphi:\A^\aug(\Al,\bl)\to\G(\Al,\bl)$. \end{theorem}

 The invariant $\tZ$ is a lift of the Kricker invariant.
 The fact that the map $\psi$ is not always injective, while $\varphi$ is an isomorphism, proves that $\tZ$ strictly contains $Z^\Kri$.